Accreditation Frequently Asked Questions

 Programs that have RPD changes must submit information to ASHP in accordance with Regulations on Accreditation of Pharmacy Residencies.

-The RPD’s current academic and professional record (APR), curriculum vitae, and the information below must be submitted by email to [email protected]:
+The RPD’s current academic and professional record (APR) and the information below must be submitted by email to [email protected]:

 • Name and credentials of the RPD